-Mutter Matter is a collaborative installation project by artists Jane Fox and *Irene Mensah.
+Mutter Matter was a 2 year collaborative installation project by artists Jane Fox and Irene Mensah.

-It is not the details of these memories that the work reveals but rather a strange mix of mayhem and contemplation, surface and touch, presence and absence, and the impossibility of perfection that crosses generations of women.
+The artists wove together elements from their personal memories alongside their observations from research into the lives of Sir John and Eliza Soane.
+It was not the details of these memories that the work revealed but rather a strange mix of mayhem and contemplation, surface and touch, presence and absence, and the impossibility of perfection that crosses generations of women.

 Comments - ‘The first sight of the table took my breath away’ – ‘Wonderings, stirrings, rememberings..’ – ‘Still feeling uplifted by the impact of Mutter Matter…’ – ‘Marvellous, moving, thought provoking – just what the heart needs!’ – ‘Inspirational!’